JoseGuache/challenge9-Professional-ReadMe/output/README.md

 ## Description

-This is a simple project that allows a user to generate a README file directly from their intergrated terminal by simply answering a few questions.
+This is a simple project that allows a user to generate a README file directly from thier intergrated terminal by simply answering a few questions.

 ## Table of Contents